 Architectural Mechanism 8 – Servlet

 Java servlets will provide our web mechanism.
 This is where all of the application logic is done.
-This is considered the ‘Controller’ portion of our M-V-C architecture.
+This is considered the ‘Controller’ portion of our MVC architecture.

 Architectural Mechanism 9– Model

 The JavaBeans model is used in the software, which makes the code a system of reusable software components.
 This is done by writing classes in a particular convention.
 Using JavaBeans allows us to encapsulate the data and have a standard method of accessing it, which means it can be completely separate from the view or controller portions of the code.
 These JavaBeans are the only code pieces that directly manipulate data in the system.